archey347/UF_AltPermissions/README.md

 Run `composer update` then `composer run-script bake` to install the sprinkle.

+# Usage

+## Permission Slug Inheritance

+If you have a collection of permisisons of actions that are available on a page, you can group these together using dot-delimiter.

+For example, if you have a page that allows you to manaeg a team, you might have the permissions `team.view`, `team.edit`, `team.delete`.
+Then, to test access to the page, you can do `hasPermission('team')` rather than having to test for each permission.
+`
 # Licence

 By [Louis Charette](https://github.com/lcharette).
 Copyright (c) 2017, free to use in personal and commercial software as per the MIT license.